 That’s right, if you have done it, it’s a fact, not a brag.
-I have given a speech to an audience of 12,000 people.
+As a Global Conference Speaker, I have spoken to audiences as large as 12,000 people.
 Now that’s not a brag, it happened

 Do I talk about it all the time, of course not, but if I’m establishing my credibility with a Conference Organizer who needs to know I can handle the job, then absolutely!

 So I want you to, take appropriate credit for your hard work and your results.
 I want you to cultivate a brand – and that brand is someone who is competent and gets things done.